shubharthaksangharsha/morpheusAI/README.md

   - Task Planner
   - Tool Selection
   - Content Preview
+- **User Control Mode**: Toggle to take manual control of any tool when needed
 - Responsive design with dark mode support

+For detailed information about the frontend, see the [Frontend README](frontend/README.md).

 ## Backend (In Progress)